soumalya340/DreamStarter_thinkSui/README.md

 ## Key Features

-### Wide-Ranging Project Support
+# Crowdfund any Idea

 DreamStarter is a platform that caters to a wide range of proposals, including sports events, concerts, pool parties, DJ events, gaming startups, corporate launches, and more.
 It is the go-to place for anyone with an idea who needs funding and who wants to build a community to support their business.
-It can be launched by Indivuals or Organizations Both.
+It can be launched by individuals or organizations.

-### Proposal and Voting System
+# Proposal and Voting System

 A gateway for individuals to pitch ideas or organizations to submit diverse project ideas.
-Three types of voting will then take place: 1.
-Specified Users 2.
-Everyone using the application 3.
-Dependent on location.
-If it received a sufficient number of votes, say 51%, they may move on to the next round, which is to start their own smart contracts for fundraising
+Three types of voting will then take place:
+1. Specified Users
+2. Everyone using the application
+3. Dependent on location.
+If it received a sufficient number of votes, say 51%, they may move on to the next round, which is to start their own smart contracts for fundraising.

-### NFT-Driven Funding and Rewards
+# NFT-Driven Funding and Rewards

 Unique utilization of NFTs for funding, offering DreamStarter Holder and DreamStarter Collab options, providing contributors with tangible benefits and a stake in the project’s success.

-### Comprehensive Staking and Accountability Framework
+# Enhanced Trust and Accountability
-Creators stake a portion of the funding goal, ensuring alignment with community interests and project success, fostering a trust-based ecosystem.
+Creators stake a portion of the funding goal, there would be less chances of rug pool.
+Users can only fundraise up to a certain amount.

+# Milestone based funding

+Where Proposal creator can only take that much amount funds which less than the staked amount and there will be milestones given by proposal creator, funds cannot be taken in one go.

-### Transparent and Secure Financial Operations
+# Transparent and Secure Financial Operations

 Leveraging blockchain for a clear, auditable trail of financial transactions, ensuring integrity and building trust among all participants.

-### Empowering Community Governance
-Incorporating DAOs for pivotal decision-making, DreamStarter places governance in the hands of its community, promoting democratic engagement and project alignment with user interests.
+On-chain expense tracker for unmatched security and fraud prevention.
+Every financial action is transparent, keeping organizers in check.

+# Dispute Period

+Users have the option to raise a dispute if they discover any discrepancies in the spending report.
+A 1 week dispute window will be available for the user to stake money and file a dispute.
+The staked amount will be removed and dispersed if the proposal creator is unable to provide evidence and the public votes against them, or vice versa if users fails.

+# Stablecoin & Democracy

+Utilize stablecoins for minimal volatility and maximum financial stability.

+# Profit Sharing and Incentivization

+With DreamStarter Holder NFTs, will get financial returns for project/event completion as a reward for early supporter.

-### Inclusive Community Building and Engagement
+# Inclusive Community Building and Engagement

-Not just a funding platform, DreamStarter nurtures a supportive ecosystem around projects, ensuring a robust and engaged user base from the outset.
+Not just a funding platform, DreamStarter nurtures a supportive ecosystem around projects, by helping them to create communities.

-### Profit Sharing and Incentivization
-With DreamStarter Holder NFTs, contributors partake in the economic success of events and startups, aligning community and creator interests for mutual benefit.

-### Adaptive Project Evaluation
-A structured evaluation process post-launch assesses project outcomes, reinforcing accountability and trust, and paving the way for future collaborations.

 # DreamStarter Technical Architecture